 Of all the elements that marijuana will need to be successful, light is by far the trickiest one to control.
+You might be asking – do plants need direct sunlight or just light?
 This is especially tricky with marijuana that is grown outdoors, as we cannot control the sunlight ourselves.

 The best way to make sure your plants receive the proper amount of light at the correct times is to choose a great location in the beginning.
 Picking this site is something that can only be done successfully with a careful understanding of how light and other elements will affect your marijuana plant, and why they have these effects.